G-Giu-07/compute-science-prj/Diary.md

 I think that we can use the classes GraphIO and Graph as code base, so I will improve the preprocessing script to generate an adjacency list in a text file, so a file with only IDs.

+## 22/05/2020 - degree distribution

+Extracted the values of the degree distribution, I can see that they are really small with the sample database.
+Probably, they will be smaller using the biggest one.

+The **maximum degree** is **968**.
+Several node degree is about **1/968**, because several nodes have only one edge.
+There are **8 million of nodes** and **22 million of edges**.